9 examples to inspire your next annual report

 Achieve this without breaking the bank or becoming entangled in costly software solutions.

-In this article, we highlight some of the best digital annual reports from nonprofits published with Shorthand.
+In this article, we highlight some of the best digital annual reports from nonprofits published with Shorthand — plus a few templates if you plan to get started right away.
 The no-code publishing platform enabled them to produce evocative and impactful reports without relying on an extensive team of developers and web designers.

 So, let's dive into the top ten annual reports from the previous year, and explore what makes them exceptional in a simple way.